-Throughout his career, Genadi appeared with the Moscow State Symphony Orchestra, Israel Philharmonic Orchestra, Jerusalem Symphony Orchestra, Gotham City Orchestra, Northbrook Symphony Orchestra, South Bend Symphony Orchestra, Green Bay Symphony Orchestra, Post-Classical Ensemble and Mariinsky Theatre Orchestra, among others.
-In 2000, Genadi moved to the United States and joined Maestro Alexander Toradze's Piano Studio at Indiana University (South Bend).
-After completing his Artist Diploma, Genadi accepted position of Visiting Artist at the University of Northern Iowa.
+Throughout his career, Dr. Zagor appeared with the Moscow State Symphony Orchestra, Israel Philharmonic Orchestra, Jerusalem Symphony Orchestra, Gotham City Orchestra, Northbrook Symphony Orchestra, South Bend Symphony Orchestra, Green Bay Symphony Orchestra, Post-Classical Ensemble and Mariinsky Theatre Orchestra, among others.
+In 2000, he moved to the United States and joined Maestro Alexander Toradze's Piano Studio at Indiana University (South Bend).
+After completing his Artist Diploma, he accepted the position of Visiting Artist at the University of Northern Iowa.

-Genadi holds a Master of Music and a Doctor of Musical Arts degrees in piano performance from the Michigan State University.
+Dr. Zagor holds Master of Music and Doctor of Musical Arts degrees in piano performance from Michigan State University.
 He has performed on stages and at festivals around the world as well as radio and television programs.
 Reaction to his performances has been commonly expressed as “sensational,” “nimble-fingered,” a “lively and imaginative player,” a “triumph,” and an “electrifying performance.”